 A slight change in the background spacetime coordinates induces a gauge transformation in $h_{\mu \nu}$.
 With a proper transverse gauge condition for the trace-reversed form of the linear perturbation, the latter satisfies the standard wave equation in Minkowski spacetime~\cite{MTW}.
 Therefore, a plane gravitational wave of frequency $\omega$ and wave vector $\mathbf{k}$, $\omega = c |\mathbf{k}|$, has an amplitude $h_{\mu \nu} \propto \exp(i\eta_{\alpha \beta}k^\alpha x^\beta)$, where $k^\mu = (\omega/c, \mathbf{k})$ is the null propagation 4-vector.
 Our treatment is linear throughout; therefore, we can use complex amplitudes with the proviso that only the real part has physical significance.

-In principle, the wave properties are measured by the fundamental observers at rest in spacetime; indeed, such an observer carries an orthonormal tetrad frame $e^{\mu}{}_{\hat \alpha}$, which corresponds to $\delta^\mu_\alpha$ in the absence of the perturbation.
+In principle, gravitational wave properties are measured by the fundamental observers at rest in spacetime; indeed, such an observer carries an orthonormal tetrad frame $e^{\mu}{}_{\hat \alpha}$, which corresponds to $\delta^\mu_\alpha$ in the absence of the perturbation.
 Here, hatted indices enumerate tetrad axes in the local tangent space, while indices without hats are regular spacetime indices.
 Furthermore, we employ the standard TT gauge~\cite{MTW}, where $h_{0\mu} = 0$ and $h_{ij}$ is transverse and traceless, namely, $h^{ij}{}_{,j} = 0$ and $h^{i}{}_{i} = 0$.
 The spacetime metric is then $dS^2 = -dt^2 + (\delta_{ij}+h_{ij})\,dx^idx^j$.

-In 2015, earth-based laboratories succeeded in detecting gravitational waves~\cite{LIGOScientific:2016aoc}.
+In 2015, earth-based laboratories LIGO and Virgo succeeded in detecting gravitational waves~\cite{LIGOScientific:2016aoc}.
 A transient gravitational signal with frequency in the range 35 Hz to 250 Hz was originally observed with a peak amplitude of about $10^{-21}$.
 The detection of such signals has continued and the results are in agreement with general relativity theory~\cite{Akhshi:2021nsy}.
 The signals have been interpreted to originate from the merger of gravitationally collapsed astronomical systems.
 The LIGO-Virgo collaboration has thus far detected short-duration transients that last from about a millisecond to about a second.
 Such transient signals are the main focus of the present work.

-The main purpose of this paper is to describe certain polarization-dependent effects of gravitational waves (GWs) and explore briefly the possibility of measuring them via GW detectors.